 Moving on, as the organization’s objective and drive started gathering support, Samarthanam’s areas of service also widened.
 Samarthanam moved onto initiating Parisara- A dry waste management programme, ‘Vidyaprasad’ – Mid-day meal programme providing nutritious meal to students in Government schools, Rehabilitation Centres for women in distress, Social Enterprises like Punar and a Sports Association for the visually impaired by name “Cricket Association for Blind in India (CABI)”.
 The initiatives kept escalating and strengthening covering plethora of sectors and catering to the needs of many individuals.
 As the drive was perceived to be significant and noble, the support received from various quarters was exemplary.

-Nearly two decades down the road, Samarthanam expanded and fortified to be recognized as an umbrella organization, offering services to hundreds of people with disabilities, underserved and women in distress majorly impacting the lives of persons with disabilities.
+Two decades down the road, Samarthanam expanded and fortified to be recognized as an umbrella organization, offering services to hundreds of people with disabilities, underserved and women in distress majorly impacting the lives of persons with disabilities.

 Samarthanam promotes building of an inclusive society which provides equal opportunities, without discrimination, for the development of the visually challenged, disabled and economically underprivileged.